Discrimination against parents and carers in the workplace

 The Equality Act 2010 protects against many forms of disability discrimination.
 Most relevant to those with parenting and caring roles are direct and indirect associative disability discrimination.
 This occurs when someone is treated less favourably than someone else because of being associated with a person (e.g., a child or dependant) with a disability.

-For the purpose of direct or indirect associative discrimination, the person you are associated with (e.g., your child or dependant) needs to meet the definition of disabled under the Equality Act.
+For the purpose of direct or indirect associative discrimination, the person you are associated with (e.g., your child or dependant) has a disability as defined under the Equality Act.
 This definition is a physical or mental impairment which has a substantial or long term (i.e., more than 12 months) adverse effect on someone’s ability to carry out normal day-to-day work place activities.

 Direct associative disability discrimination

 It is unlawful to treat someone less favourably because they are associated with someone else who has a disability.
-For example, if a parent of a disabled child is treated less favourably than parent of non-disabled children because they have a disabled child.
+For example, if a parent of a child with a disability is treated less favourably because they have a child with a disability, than a parent of a non-disabled child.

-Bear in mind that if your employer refuses everyone flexibility for childcare, whether or not their children are disabled, this would not be direct associative disability discrimination.
+Bear in mind that if your employer refuses everyone flexibility for childcare, whether or not their children have a disability, this would not be direct associative disability discrimination.

 Indirect disability discrimination (same disadvantage/by association)